openoereb/pyramid_oereb/doc/source/installation.rst

 directory, as found in the repository_.
 Otherwise you have to specify the location of your sample data using the ``-d`` or ``--dir=`` argument.

-.. warning:: Use the sample data corresponding to the installed version of ``pyramid_oereb`` by selection the matching release.
+.. warning:: Use the sample data corresponding to the installed version of ``pyramid_oereb`` by selecting the matching release.